-Starting at the Ruins Campground, walk out to the stunning Seven Mile Beach and look for the signposted track – this climbs up the northern side of Booti Hill through twisted eucalypts.
+Starting at The Ruins Campground, walk out to the stunning Seven Mile Beach and look for the signpost for the Booti Hill walking track – this climbs up the northern side of Booti Hill through twisted eucalypts.
 There are rest spots along the way, and a small opening with a scenic view of Seagull Point right before you enter some refreshing rainforest.
 Eventually the track emerges onto the ridge above Lindemans Cove and joins a fire trail that leads to a small clearing.
 Go straight ahead for Elizabeth Beach and a terrific opportunity for an ocean dip, otherwise get the binoculars out and start looking for those flapping fins!
 There are also tables and a barbecue just 100m along the trail, so don’t forget your picnic.

 Just five minutes from Forster, Cape Hawke Lookout offers spectacular 360-degree views along the coast from the top of a dedicated tower, perfect for whale watching.
 Positioned right at the northern end of the national park, this superb lookout is worth every step of the 500m hike through regenerating littoral rainforest.
 Pull on your walking shoes and bring some binoculars and a camera – after approximately 420 steps you’ll reach an 8.4m tower with 360-degree views of the surrounding area.

 6. One Mile Beach sand dune at Forster